-Added for disinfection.
+Added as a coagulant to help small particles stick together so that they can be removed more easily. - Added for disinfection.
 It must remain in contact with the water for prescribed amounts of time to ensure that bacteria, viruses, and other microbes are killed.

-- E ) HYDROFLUOSILICIC ACID, "FLUORIDE" Added to promote good dental health. - PHOSPHORIC ACID "ORTHOPHOSPHATE" F) Inhibits lead corrosion of plumbing fixtures by forming a protective coating on the inside of pipes and plumbing, reducing the likelihood of lead dissolving into the water.
+- E HYDROFLUOSILICIC ACID, "FLUORIDE"

+Added to promote good dental health.

+- F PHOSPHORIC ACID "ORTHOPHOSPHATE"

+Inhibits lead corrosion of plumbing fixtures by

+forming a protective coating on the inside of

+pipes and plumbing, reducing the likelihood of

+lead dissolving into the water.

+- G SODIUM HYDROXIDE